omniV1/PhilosophyGuesser/README.md

-# PhilosophyGuesser

-Test your knowledge of world philosophy through a geoguesser inspired experience.

-# PhiloGuessr: A Philosophy-Based Geographic Game
+# SageSites: A Philosophy-Based Geographic Game

 ## Concept Overview
-PhiloGuessr is a GeoGuessr-style application that focuses on famous philosophical locations throughout history.
+SageSites is a GeoGuessr-style application that focuses on famous philosophical locations throughout history.
 Players are shown images of places where significant philosophical works were written or where philosophers found inspiration, and must identify the location.
 Timed hints featuring quotes from philosophical works written at those locations add an educational dimension to the gameplay.

 ## Key Locations